Coyote: History

 At the time of the European colonization of the Americas, coyotes were largely confined to open plains and arid regions of the western half of the continent.
 In early post-Columbian historical records, determining whether the writer is describing coyotes or wolves is often difficult.
 One record from 1750 in Kaskaskia, Illinois, written by a local priest, noted that the "wolves" encountered there were smaller and less daring than European wolves.
-Another account from the early 1800's in Edwards County mentioned wolves howling at night, though these were likely coyotes.
+Another account from the early 1800s in Edwards County, Illinois mentioned wolves howling at night, though these were likely coyotes.
 This species was encountered several times during the Lewis and Clark Expedition (1804–1806), though it was already well known to European traders on the upper Missouri.
 Meriwether Lewis, writing on 5 May 1805, in northeastern Montana, described the coyote in these terms:

 The coyote was first scientifically described by naturalist Thomas Say in September 1819, on the site of Lewis and Clark's Council Bluffs, 15 mi up the Missouri River from the mouth of the Platte during a government-sponsored expedition with Major Stephen Long.
 He had the first edition of the Lewis and Clark journals in hand, which contained Biddle's edited version of Lewis's observations dated 5 May 1805.
 His account was published in 1823.
 Say was the first person to document the difference between a "prairie wolf" (coyote) and on the next page of his journal a wolf which he named Canis nubilus (Great Plains wolf).
 Say described the coyote as: